Health Screenings & Prevention

 - According to the National Council on Skin Cancer Prevention, there are over one million new cases of skin cancer diagnosed in the United States each year.
 This outnumbers all skin cancers combined.
 While skin cancer is the most common form of cancer, it is highly treatable if detected early.

-- In May 2014, physicians at MidState conducted three separate skin screenings and evaluated 53 women and 25 men for skin cancer.
+- In May 2015, physicians at MidState conducted two skin screenings and evaluated 32 women and 10 men for skin cancer.
 See details.